Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

 Luckily for us, jaclang has a plugin for streamlit that allows us to build web applications with streamlit using jaclang.
 In this part of the tutorial, we will build a frontend for our conversational agent using streamlit.
 You can find more information about the `jac-streamlit` plugin [here](https://github.com/Jaseci-Labs/jaclang/blob/main/support/plugins/streamlit/README.md).

-First, let's create a new file called `client.jac`.
-This file will contain the code for the frontend chat interface.
+Begin by creating a file named `client.jac`.
+This file will define the frontend logic for interacting with users and displaying responses from the chatbot.

-We start by importing the necessary modules in Jac:

-- `streamlit` (for frontend UI components)
-- `requests` (for making API calls)
+First, import the necessary Python libraries that will handle the user interface (UI) and API communication:

 ```jac
 import:py streamlit as st;
 import:py requests;
 ```

-- `streamlit` will handle the user interface (UI) of the chatbot.
+- `streamlit`: Handle the user interface (UI) of the chatbot.
-- `requests` will handle API calls to our backend.
+- `requests`: Handle API calls to our backend.

-Now let's define a function bootstrap_frontend, which accepts a token for authentication and builds the chat interface.
+Now let's define a function `bootstrap_frontend`, which is the core of the user interface.
+It is responsible for rendering the welcome message, initializing the chat history, and interacting with the backend.

 ```jac
 can bootstrap_frontend (token: str) {